 We're glad you're here!
 University Technology Services (UTS) is the central technology department on campus.
-We manage the wired and wireless networks, sell software at a discount, and provide free technical support.
-This site has the technology-related information you need to be ready for campus in August.
+We manage the wired and wireless networks, offer discounts on software and provide free technical support.
+This site has the technology-related information you need to be ready for campus in August, and more!

 We know you have tons of information to absorb, so we want to make it easy for you.
 We would like for you to read all of the information on this page, but we know that may not be your top priority.
 This Quick List section is a condensed version of what you must know about technology as a new USC student: